-Information on this page is owned by Chimera Kennels and is copywrite protected.
+Information on this page is owned by American Sentinel K-9 and is copywrite protected.
 It may not be copied or redistributed without the expressed written consent of H. Lee Robinson

 John's performance measures required dogs to be completely stable within the family, and also required certain gladiator characteristics.
-He desired his guard dogs to be completely safe, trustworthy, and stable within their home environment, yet also fear nothing.
-For this reason, John selected game dogs (the APBT) to play a major role in awakening the functional working mastiff type dogs by improving their stamina, drives, athletic ability, confidence, and overall health.
-Pictured to the right is John Swinford, DVM, with Bantu who was one of the most famous original Swinford Bandogs.
+Swinford Bandog had to be completely safe, trustworthy, and stable within their home environment, yet also fear nothing.
+For this reason, John selected game dogs (specifically the APBT) to play a major role in awakening the functional working mastiff type dogs by improving their stamina, drives, athletic ability, confidence, and overall health.
+Pictured to the right is John Swinford, DVM, with Bantu who was the most well known dog from the Swinford Bandog program.

 The foundation breeds